binhtd93/git_trial/README.md

 - Top 5 popular genres are Drama, Comedy, Action, Thriller, and Crime (based on top 10% of movies ranked by number of votes on IMDB)
 - Drama, Comedy, and Documentary genres generate highest ratings among top 10% popular movies ranked by number of votes on IMDB
 - There is a positive correlation between runtime and ratings of movies among the top 10% of most popular movies.
+- Among directors that have directed more than three movies since 2013, M. Night Shyamalan has delivered the highest MOIC.

 ## Limitations & Next Steps

 - Not include data from other database such as Rotton Tomatoes and The Movie Database (TMDb)
+- The MOIC analysis does not consider the potential for a low budget movie to skew results.
+A floor for production budgets should be considered for future iterations of this study.
+- MOIC traditionally reflects the ratio of cash returned to investors vs. cash invested.
+In this instance global revenue is used as a proxy for cash flow returned to investors.

 ### Contact